p4rkerw/p4rkerw.github.io/README.md

 Splash page content (Landing homepage) - index.md
 Note: Images are exported in 300dpi.
 If images are exported in a lower resolution they will not scale appropriately.

-# Notes for building and hosting website locally
+# Install ruby / jekyll / bundler for building and hosting website locally
 ```
-# to install ruby and jekyll with wsl2 on windows
+# to install ruby and jekyll with wsl2 running ubuntu 20.04 on windows
+# note that the existing ruby version that's packaged with ubuntu has conflicts... here's the workaround
 sudo apt-get remove ruby

 cd $HOME